MarcT0K/marct0k.github.io/content/about.md

 # Short Bio 📕

 I am a freshly graduated Computer engineer 🎓 interested in Cybersecurity and Data.
-I am currently a PhD student in Federated Learning between the University of Twente and Inria Lille.
+I am currently a PhD student in privacy-preserving machine learning between the University of Twente 🇳🇱 and Inria Lille 🇫🇷.
 I am a geeky person 🤓 able to discuss in vain any new hype technology.
-But, on a more personal aspect, I am trying to figure out the place (and the sense) of computers in a sustainable world 🌍.
+But, on a more personal aspect, I am trying to figure out the place (and the sense) of computer systems in a sustainable world 🌍.

 If you are interested in my work (or in my thoughts), please feel free to send me a message so we can discuss it!